oneapi-src/oneDNN/doc/programming_model/data_types.md

 @note
   f16 operations may be faster with f16 accumulation on GPU architectures older than Xe-HPC.
 Newer architectures accumulate to f32.

-@note
-  Boolean is only supported by the oneDNN graph API when the graph compiler backend is enabled.
-The graph compiler backend only supports the CPU engine.